 Above: A couple of PRC-10 radios along with other equipment captured by the Viet Cong / North Vietnamese Army in South Vietnam.
-I found these radios on display in the basement communications center of the former South Vietnamese Independence Palace in Saigon.
+I found these radios on display in the basement communications center of the former South Vietnamese Presidential Palace in Saigon.
 PRC-8/9/10’s show up frequently in Vietnamese military museums today.

 Above: At the time, a widely distributed propaganda photo of Viet Cong guerillas operating in South Vietnam.
 Here using a captured PRC-10 radio while planning their next move.
 The man on the left would later become a VC General.
 His Komrade operates the H-33 handset connected to the radio; M-1 Carbine nearby.

 The PRC-10 was carried in the ST-120A/PR canvas harness, worn on the back.
 The shape factor of the radio was thinner than the SCR-300 and that kept the weight closer to the soldiers back for comfort and also helped the ability to roll over more easily.
 The ST-120 harness was connected to the standard pistol belt along with the CW-216(*) accessory bag if carried.
 The ST-120 is a clumsy contraption and appears not to be designed for use along with the then-standard combat suspenders and web belt.
 Too many adjustments, tabs, buckles, straps and parts.
 Integrated Load Bearing Equipment design still needs some work.